etdirksen/15-MechaCar_Statistical_Analysis/README.md

    - p-value = 0.21
    - p-value > significance level, therefore we do not have sufficient evidence to reject the null hypothesis

+## Deliverable 4

+### Study Design: MechaCar vs Competition
+The design of this analysis could serve as the base for another analysis of a different company, and could lead to larger, more comprehensive analyses of the two (or more) companies in the future.
+I am interested in the metrics of cost, horsepower, weight, ground clearance, city/highway MPG.
+My null hypothesis is that these variables together impact the overall fuel efficiency of the car.
+I would perform a multiple linear regression test of these metrics against city/highway MPG to determine this because individually, these are all independent variables while the car's fuel efficiency is the dependent variable.
+To perform this analysis, I would need data from cars made from both automakers that include these metrics.